-Fund Amount Short Description \$7,000 Cultural Programming & Scholar Support - funds to support campus-wide events in an environment that build community and educate on Black issues/concerns.
-This includes but is not limited to: bringing in guest speakers/facilitators, welcome week activities. \$19,000 Return of Student Fees: This is our remaining balance to pay for our \$31,000 in student fee refunds.
+Fund Amoun t Short Description \$43,000 Cultural Programming & Scholar Support - funds to support campus-wide events in an environment that build community and educate on Black issues/concerns.
+This includes but is not limited to: bringing in guest speakers/facilitators, welcome week activities, leadership development. \$10,000 Student Organization Support- These funds will be utilized to support our campus approved, Black student organizations' programmatic efforts.